kluopaja/ot-harjoitustyo/README.md

 Navigation in the menu is done with arrow keys, esc and enter.

+### Add user menu
+New users can be added in the `Add user` menu by typing the player name to the `Name` field and selecting`Create user`.

+### New game menu
-The player config menu can be accessed by selecting the player at `Edit preferences` menu item and pressing enter.
+The game can be configured by navigating to a menu item and selecting the values with left and right keys.
-Currently the player config menu only supports changing the players name.

-Text input is inserted simply typing something when the menu item is selected.
+The players should have different names to make the game results more interpretable.

 The number of supported players depends on the number of player keymaps defined and on the map support.
 Currently these support 4 players.

+### Game

+The timer to end the game hasn't been implemented yet so the players have to press `Esc` to finish the game.

 The player's score is shown in the top left corner of the game view.

 Keys for player 1: